Dependent Pages

 “Prove

-Was your tax return either rejected because a child or dependent of yours was claimed incorrectly by another taxpayer e.g. ex-spouse, partner, parent, grandparent etc?
-Or, you just know that your child or dependent was claimed incorrectly by another person and are not sure what to do next?
+Was your tax return rejected because a child or dependent of yours was claimed incorrectly by another taxpayer (ex-spouse, partner, parent, grandparent)?

-• A tax return rejection is not a validation that the other taxpayer is indeed entitled to claim your dependent.
-The rejection is only the result of the same social security number being claimed twice, when a SSN can only be claimed once for a given tax year.
+• A tax return rejection is not a validation that the other taxpayer is entitled to claim your dependent.
+The rejection is only the result of the same social security number being claimed twice when a SSN can only be claimed once for a given tax year.

-• Custodial Parent: Generally, the custodial parent is the parent with whom the child spend with or lived most nights during the year e.g. 182/183 days/nights (residency test).
+• Custodial Parent: Generally, the custodial parent is the parent with whom the child spent the majority of the year with or lived with for the most nights of the year.
 The other parent is the noncustodial parent.

 Below are steps you can take to claim your legitimate status as the only taxpayer who is entitled to claim the dependent(s).